lksv/basepack/README.md

 * Authentication (via [Devise](ttps://github.com/plataformatec/devise))
 * Authorization (via [Cancan](https://github.com/ryanb/cancan.git))
-* Support of a lot of bussiness type form fields like: date (datepicker), datetime, html5 wysiwig, tags, file upload and others.
+* Support of a lot of bussiness type form fields like: date (datepicker), datetime, html5 wysiwig, tags, file upload, phone number and others.
 * support for dynamic form fields hiding depending on state of other fields as well as options of selectbox content modifications dependant on other fields.